Melnikov House: Construction: structural features of walls and shells

 Melnikov's house is unique because, in the late 1920s, when the NEP was winding down in the USSR and the construction of communal houses began all over the country, one man was allowed to build a private house in the centre of the capital.
 Several explanations exist for this fact.

-Firstly, Melnikov's house was an officially recognised experimental building.
+Melnikov's house was an officially recognised experimental building.
 The architect tested the idea of a round house here, which could later be used in other projects due to its cost-effectiveness and simplicity of construction, including the construction of communal houses.

-Second, by the mid-1920s, Konstantin Melnikov was one of the greatest and most respected architects not only in the USSR, but in the world, as a Soviet architect.
-He became world famous for building the USSR's pavilion for the World's Fair of Decorative Arts and Applied Arts in Paris.
+By the mid-1920s, Konstantin Melnikov was one of the most respected Soviet architects not only in the USSR, but in the world, as a Soviet architect.
+He grew to fame through building the USSR's pavilion for the World's Fair of Decorative Arts and Applied Arts in Paris.

 Thirdly, the architect built his workshop house in 1927–1929, when he had a large number of real orders and could allocate funds for construction from the family budget.
 The total amount of fees he had received for the Bakhmetievsky and Novo-Ryazansky workshop projects by the time the actual construction of the house began in September 1927 was 10,900 roubles.
 It was this sum that the architect paid in 1927.
 At the same time, the initial construction estimate was 25,140 rubles, which rose to 37,846 rubles by October 1929.
 The construction of the house was carried out by the building organisation of the Moscow Municipal Services, exclusively at the architect's expense.
 (After two years of correspondence and negotiations with the Moscow authorities, on 1 October 1929, when the construction of the house was actually completed, Konstantin Melnikov received a repair and construction loan of 27,000 roubles for 15 years).
 Due to the fact that the building under construction was considered a pilot construction, Melnikov was also exempted from the building tax and ground rent by the decision of the Presidium of the Moscow City Executive Committee of the Moscow City Council of 11 November 1933.

 Finally, there is the version that the architect received the land as a reward from the Soviet authorities for his work on Lenin's first sarcophagus in 1924.

 Konstantin Melnikov himself described in his memoirs the process of deciding to build his own house in Krivoarbatsky pereulok:

 "In 1927 the plots for building were distributed from the Mossovet by Comrade Domarev.
 Having seen the model of our house, he resolutely refused all competitors from state institutions, saying that it was easier to find plots than to build a house of such architecture.
 "Give Melnikov the plot".
 He was not an architect and hardly educated, he was just a labourer".